What Are Phonological Disorders, and How Are They Treated?

 It’s important to find the right speech therapist to treat your child’s phonological disorder.
 Not only should the therapist have experience in this treatment area, they should also be someone you connect with.
 The two of you will be working a lot together, so it’s important to have a good partnership.

 Talk with your child’s pediatrician for speech therapist recommendations.
 If applicable, you can also contact your insurance company for a list of in-network speech therapists.
 And it never hurts to ask family or friends whose children have had speech therapy.
-A personal referral goes a long way!

 More from